September 13, 2024

 The most chilling account involves the former Frank Miller House during the 1918 Spanish flu outbreak.
 With hospitals overcrowded, the home became a temporary ward.
 While patients were quarantined inside, dozens of victims’ bodies were stored in the carriage house out back.
 The main house is long gone—replaced by a St. Paul’s Episcopal Church cemetery—but the carriage house remains.
 Visitors frequently report shadowy figures and mysterious orbs in photos.
 “People often sense something before I even tell the story,” Riedel notes.

 Reynolda is more than a grand estate—it’s a cultural centerpiece.
 Built in 1917 as the country home of tobacco magnate R.J.
-Reynolds and his wife, Katharine, the 1,067-acre property today houses the Reynolda House Museum of American Art, Reynolda Gardens, and a charming village of boutique shops and cafés.
+Reynolds and his wife, Katharine Smith Reynolds, the 1,067-acre property today houses the Reynolda House Museum of American Art, Reynolda Gardens, and a charming village of boutique shops and cafés.
 Visitors come year-round for acclaimed art exhibitions, lush garden strolls, and seasonal events.

-But some say the grounds hold secrets.
-R.J. died of cancer just a year after the house was completed, leaving Katharine to steward the estate until her death in 1924.
-Many claim a “lady in white” still roams the gardens, sometimes on horseback, often shrouded in mist and an unseasonable chill.
-Is it Katharine, keeping watch over the home she loved?
-It’s easy to imagine.
+But some whisper the grounds still keep their secrets.
+R.J. died of cancer just a year after the house was finished, leaving Katharine to oversee the estate until her death in 1924.
+Visitors tell of a “lady in white” who drifts through the gardens—sometimes on horseback, often wrapped in mist and an unseasonable chill.
+Most sightings center near the old boathouse and Lake Katharine, now a wetlands refuge.
+Could it be Katharine, still riding her beloved trails, keeping watch?

 Built in 1837 as a cotton mill, the Historic Brookstown Inn is now a boutique hotel where history—and legend—still linger.
 The mill’s early days were marked by harsh working conditions and tragic accidents, and today many consider it one of Winston-Salem’s most haunted places.

-(And we’ll admit it—Visit Winston-Salem’s own office sits right next door to the Brookstown Inn, and while we love our neighbors, even we get uneasy on that top floor; the air feels heavier there, as if something unseen is holding its breath.)
+[And yes—Visit Winston-Salem’s own office sits right next door.
+We adore our neighbor, but even we feel a hush on that top floor, as if something unseen is holding its breath.]

 Billed as “the strangest house in America,” Körner’s Folly in nearby Kernersville looks tailor-made for hauntings.
 Built in 1878 by furniture designer Jule Körner as both family home and design showroom, the seven-level, 22-room marvel remained his ever-evolving masterpiece until his death in 1924.
 The Folly briefly served as a funeral parlor before opening as a tourist attraction, and visitors can still explore its twisting stairways and whimsical rooms today.

-In 2009, a well-known paranormal group investigated and declared the property haunted.
-They recorded disembodied voices, moving furniture, and lights flicking on and off.
-One investigator reported three taps on the head—the same experience an HVAC worker had described years earlier.
-Author Amy Spease, in Ghosts of the Triad, believes the spirits—likely Jule himself—are friendly, more mischievous host than menace.
+In 2009, a well-known paranormal group investigated and officially declared the property haunted.
+They recorded disembodied voices, moving furniture, and lights mysteriously flicking on and off.
+One investigator reported three taps on the head—the same eerie experience an HVAC worker had described years earlier.
+Author Amy Spease, in Ghosts of the Triad, believes the lingering spirits—likely Jule himself—are friendly, more mischievous host than true menace.

 More Halloween Fun Awaits